Perfect Whipped Fresh Ricotta

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-I have been on a whipped fresh ricotta kick – nay, a bender lately and I have no intention of stopping.
-I don’t know why I haven’t been making this all the time, and using it in all kinds of ways.
+I have been on a whipped fresh ricotta kick – nay, a bender – lately, and I have no intention of stopping.
+I don’t know why I haven’t been making this all the time and using it in all kinds of ways.
 It’s really one of those ridiculously easy ingredients/recipes that make you feel like a genius.
 You basically need fresh ricotta and a food processor, and you are in business.

 When you scroll down to the recipe you will see that it’s really an almost-recipe, in that it can be described in two sentences.
 But I will use more sentences than that to tell you the ways I’ve been using it, and the ways I plan to use it.

-Whipped Ricotta Uses
+How to Use Whipped Ricotta

 I used it on this radicchio and blue cheese flatbread.
 Yum.
 I spooned it onto crostini and topped that with squares of roasted red pepper.
 Then I topped even more with roasted tomatoes.